redsun-acquisition/redsun-plugin-template/PROMPTS.md

 and populate it with code templates.

 This module will also be added as the entry point to your plugin in `pyproject.toml`.
-This is how napari discovers plugins on launch.
+This is how RedSun discovers plugins on launch.

 ## display_name